hughobrien/psu-constitution/PSU-Constitution-2014-v2.md

 8. Class Reps are bound by the class rep code of conduct which is held by Vice President Academic and approved by the Student Council.

-Article 10.
-Electoral and Referenda Board
+## Article 10: Electoral and Referenda Board

-10.1 There shall be an Electoral and Referendum Board as outlined in Schedule II (Election Regulations) of this Constitution.
-The procedure for all elections and referenda shall be determined by the Electoral & Referendum Board.
+1. There shall be an Electoral and Referendum Board as outlined in Schedule II (Election Regulations) of this Constitution.
+The procedure for all elections and referenda shall be determined by the Electoral & Referendum Board, hereafter referred to as 'ERB'.

-10.2 A representative from the PSU, not involved in the running or organising of any campaign and elected from Council or the Executive will sit as a voting member on the ERB representing the PSU.
+2. A representative from the PSU, not involved in the running or organising of any campaign and elected from Council or the Executive will sit as a voting member on the ERB representing the PSU.

 Article 11.
 Clubs and Societies